thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-team-working.md

 Therefore, agree as a team to never break the build.

-To guarantee this, it requires everyone in the team to first fetch the latest changes from the remote mainline and **Run a Local Build** before committing into mainline.
-When the local build was successful, push to the remote mainline and wait till the Commit Build passes to green before starting new work.
+To guarantee this, it requires everyone in the team to first fetch the latest changes from the remote mainline and **Run a Local Build** before [committing](#commit) into [Mainline](#mainline).
+When the local build was successful, push to the remote mainline and wait till the [Commit Build](#commit-build) passes to green before starting new work.

 ## Do not Commit on a Broken Build